invertase/llm-gcp/cloud-run-langchain/README.md

 ```

 Where `API_KEY` is the API key of your Firebase project, and `EMAIL` and `PASSWORD` are the credentials of the user you want to authenticate.

+Ensure that the user you are authenticating has been created in Firebase Authentication.

 The response will be a JSON with the following structure: